Williamsburg Ghost Tour

 - Is the Williamsburg Ghost Tour handicap accessible?

-- Where does the tour meet?
+- Where does it meet?

 Tours meet on Duke of Gloucester Street, at the statue of Thomas Jefferson, between the Precious Gem and the Kimball Theater in Colonial Williamsburg’s Merchant’s Square.
 Plenty of free parking available or there is a paid parking garage.